gdrosos/bloat-study-artifact/README.md

 Optionally, you can reproduce the partial call graph generation process of the full dataset.
 **Important Note:** This process is expected to take **3-4 weeks** to complete.
 Before beginning this process, ensure that you have access to the `data/project_dependencies_post_data_collection.json` file, which contains the resolved dependencies after the Data Collection.
 This file is included in the repository but can also be generated using the process described in the [dependency resolution process of the full dataset](#dependency-resolution-of-full-dataset-optional) section.
 Additionally, the source code for each project must be available locally.
-This can be accomplished by running the previous dependency resolution steps (see Section [Dependency Resolution of Full Dataset (Optional)](#dependency-resolution-of-full-dataset-optional)).
+This can be accomplished by running the previous dependency resolution steps (see Section: [Dependency Resolution of Full Dataset (Optional)](#dependency-resolution-of-full-dataset-optional)).
 To initiate the partial call graph generation, execute the following command:
 ```bash
 sh scripts/partial_cg_generation/run_partial_cg_generation.sh $GH_TOKEN \